-Maybe you’ve found a fixer-upper on a perfect plot of land that would need a total gut renovation.
-Or maybe you’ve got a perfect piece of land in the ideal location, and all you need now is the house.
-So how do you get started?
-And how do you afford it?
+Maybe you’ve found a fixer-upper on a perfect plot of land.
+Or maybe you’ve got a perfect piece of land, and all you need now is the house.

-Construction loans are loans that finance the building of a new home or substantial renovations to a current home.
-These loans are typically short-term, variable interest rate loans.
-They are designed to cover the costs of land, plans, permits and fees, labor, materials, and closing costs.
+They are typically short-term, variable interest rate loans designed to cover the costs of land, plans, permits and fees, labor, materials, and closing costs.
 They also cover contingency reserves if construction goes over budget.

-These are sometimes referred to as “single-close” loans.
-These are construction loans that convert into a mortgage once the home is finished.
+Sometimes referred to as “single-close” loans, these are construction loans that convert to a mortgage once the construction is finished.

 Renovation Construction Loans

 These are specifically designed to cover the cost of substantial renovations (or the cost of improving a fixer-upper).
-These loans get folded into the mortgage once the project is complete.
+The loans get folded into the mortgage once the project is complete.

-Once you are approved for a construction loan, you are put on what’s called a “draw schedule” based on your construction timeline.
-Funds will be disbursed directly to your builder to cover the cost of each stage of construction.
-Before funds are disbursed, your lender will frequently send a representative to monitor the progress of the project and make sure everything’s on schedule.
+Once you are approved for a construction loan, you are put on what’s called a “draw schedule,” based on your construction timeline.
+Funds will be disbursed directly to your builder to cover the cost of each stage of construction—usually, after a lender representative pays a visit to make sure everything’s on schedule.

 If it’s a renovation, the lender wants to see that the project will add to the value of the home.
 Check out SoFi’s Home Project Value Estimator to get an idea of how much value you could get in return for each renovation project.

-For new construction projects they’ll also want you to be able to make a down payment – sometimes up to 35%.
+For new construction projects, they’ll also want you to be able to make a down payment of up to 30%.
 And for construction-only loans, they may want to know what your repayment plan is—that is, whether you will pay in cash or refinance when the project is complete.

-A cash-out refinance is also a good financing tool, particularly if you have a lot of equity stored in your current home, and your home has appreciated in value.
+A cash-out refinance is also a good financing tool, particularly if you have a lot of equity in your current home.
 With a cash-out refinance, you refinance your home for more than you owe and are given the difference in cash.

 To use a cash-out refinance to cover the cost of construction, you can estimate your building or renovation expenses with this Home Improvement Cost Calculator and then refinance for that amount more than you owe on your home.
 Then you can put the additional cash from the refinance toward the building project.

-Using one—or both—of these alternative financing tools may help you avoid some of the hassle and expense that comes with construction loans.
+Using one—or both—of these alternative financing tools may help you avoid some of the hassle and expense that come with construction loans.